 Any persons setting an outdoor fire shall be responsible for any damage to property or injury to persons, and be liable for all costs incurred by the Fire Department.
 Contravention of these restrictions will result in fines.

 A total ban against outdoor burning may be declared when atmospheric conditions or local circumstances warrant it.
-Such a ban will be posted at the Haliburton Highlands Chamber of Commerce Office, located on Highway 35, in Minden, and area businesses.
+Such a ban will be posted at various locations in the township and area businesses.
 It is YOUR responsibility to be aware of fire bans.
-You can also view the fire meter on the home page of the Township’s website at www.mindenhills.ca.